neogeny/projecteuler/RATIONALE.rst

-I started solving the problems in `Project Euler`_ to excercise my mind, augment my knowledge in general math and algorithms, and to gain practice with specific programming languages, their standard libraries, and the many specialized libraries available out there.
+I started solving the problems in `Project Euler`_ to exercise my mind, augment my knowledge in general algorithms and maths in general, and to gain practice with specific programming languages, their standard libraries, and the many specialised libraries available out there.

 .. _Project Euler: http://projecteuler.net/